-The California Alternative Rate for Energy program is administered by PG&E. Qualifying customers can receive a monthly discount of 20% or more on gas and electricity.
+The California Alternative Rate for Energy program is administered by PG&E but paid for by all customers in California and available to people served by RCEA.
+Qualifying customers can receive a monthly discount of 20% or more on gas and about 35% on electricity.
 Participants qualify through income guidelines or if enrolled in certain public assistance programs.
 The program is easy to apply to and you may have a good chance of qualifying if your income has changed or you receive other financial assistance.

-For more details and a link to apply or information on other programs you may qualify, please visit PG&E’s CARE webpage or call the CARE/FERA line at 1-866-743-2273.
+For more details and a link to apply or information on other programs you may qualify for, please visit PG&E’s CARE webpage or call the CARE/FERA line at 1-866-743-2273.